 Like Logitech G pro headset, Kraken Pro V2 is designed by Razer for eSports gaming.

 Its round-shaped earcups are large and go over-your-ears.
-They're really comfortable and I didn't felt any discomfort despite wearing them while I had my glasses on.
+They're really comfortable and I didn't feel any discomfort despite wearing them with my glasses on.

 That being said, they tend to make ears sweaty after long sessions.